vearch/vearch-python/README.md

 This repository shows gamma python sdk and provides scripts to create wheel packages for the gamma library.

-[python sdk api](./docs/APIPythonSDK.md) is the document of python sdk aip.
+[python sdk api](./docs/APIPythonSDK.md) is the document of python sdk api.
 Files in directory of python shows how the python sdk encapsulate gamma. setup.py is written for creating wheel packages for gamma.

-Of curse, pip install vearch is the easiest way to use this python sdk.
+Of course, pip install vearch is the easiest way to use this python sdk.
 And this repository helps to build your custom python sdk.

 ## Building source package